-Sam Fender postpones in-store shows after touring party contracts COVID
+Sam Fender postpones in-store shows after touring party member contracts COVID

 Sam Fender has postponed the final two in-store shows of his current UK tour after one of his touring party came down with COVID-19.

-The North Shields singer-songwriter was due to play the Sheffield Foundry tonight (December 15) and Fat Sams in Dundee tomorrow (December 16), but he has had to call both shows off following the crew member’s illness.
+The North Shields singer-songwriter was due to play the Sheffield Foundry tonight (December 15) and Fat Sams in Dundee tomorrow (December 16), but he has had to call both shows off following the touring party member’s illness.

 - READ MORE: Sam Fender on winning NME’s Album of the Year for ‘Seventeen Going Under’ – “It means the world to me”